epicmaxco/vuestic-ui/README.md

 Thanks to [BrowserStack](https://www.browserstack.com/) for providing the infrastructure that allows us to test using all possible browsers.

-Thanks to [Chromatic](https://www.chromatic.com/) for providing the visual testing platform that helps us review UI changes and catch visual regressions.
+Thanks to [Chromatic](https://www.chromatic.com/) for providing the visual testing platform that helps us review UI changes and prevent visual regressions.

 Become a partner: [hello@epicmax.co](mailto:hello@epicmax.co)